By law, you have to wear a face covering:

 - needs to communicate with someone who has learning difficulties, is hard of hearing or deaf

-In these cases, if the person can wear a visor, it will give them some protection.
-But these are the only times when you should wear a visor.
-Cloth face coverings are a better way to protect yourself from COVID-19.
+Wearing a visor will give these people some protection.
+But cloth face coverings are a better way to protect yourself from COVID-19.

 Some workplaces or schools may ask for a medical certificate.
 But in general, you do not need to ask for a letter from a GP about your reason for not wearing a face covering.